 Learn about upcoming changes for the next year

 Step 3: Register with ODA (annually)

 Each year returning families must register with One Day Academy, updating their contact information and paying the annual registration fee.
 Once registered, all children in the family may attend any campus or campuses.
 One Day Academy Annual Family Registration $100/family.
 THERE IS AN EARLY BIRD DISCOUNTED PRICE PRIOR TO AUGUST 1 of $75.

-Step 4: Contact & register with the teachers
+Step 4: Contact & register with the faculty

 Once you decide which courses you wish to attend at ODA, use our website to find each teacher's web page.
 You will find contact information for each teacher on their page as well as their registration forms to print.
 Some teachers provide links to their online registration.